 If this is your first time on our website, our team at Trading Strategy Guides welcomes you.
 Make sure you hit the subscribe button, so you get your Free Trading Strategy every week directly into your email box.

-Looking at a chart to determine what currency is strong and what currency is weak can be quite confusing.
+Looking at a chart to determine which currency is strong and what currency is weak can be quite confusing.

-It may be the case that on the 15-minutes chart the EUR is the strongest currency against the US dollar.
+Looking at the 15-minute chart, it appears the EUR is the strongest currency against the US dollar.
 However, when analyzing the same currency pair on the 1-hour and 4-hour charts, you have a new revelation.
+As we will explain throughout this currency strength trading guide, the time-specific time frames you are using as a trader can directly affect your trading outcomes

 The new inputs can show you a different story and the EUR/USD may be in a severe bearish trend.